wanyoike-max/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * Script 4 shows us how to lists enviromental variables

-*  Script 4 shows us how to list all local variables and enviroment vavriables and functions
+*  Script 5 shows us how to list all local variables and enviroment vavriables and functions

+* Script 6 shows us create a new local variable with a script